The BOMA Project

 - Analyze primary and secondary quantitative and qualitative data using software such as Stata.

 - Produce clear, compelling, and methodologically robust reports, journal articles and policy briefs.

 Program Design and Development:

-- Lead or support the development of BOMA’s theories of change, results frameworks, log frames, indicators, monitor, evaluation, research and learning (MERL) plans, etc. in both project design and proposal development processes.
+- Lead or support the development of BOMA’s theories of change, results frameworks, log frames, indicators, monitor, evaluation, learning (MEL) plans, etc. in both project design and proposal development processes.

 - Develop and deepen long-term partnerships with academics and researchers.

 - Represent BOMA before strategic partners and in relevant networks including the World Bank Graduation group, the Gates Foundation’s Women and Girls at the Center of Development learning cluster and Mercy Corps.

 - Disseminate organizational research and learning through publications and conference presentations.